 Psalm 34:18 NLT

-5. Forgive…this is the gift we give to ourselves that brings freedom from current pain and space to love and embrace others in our life.
+Forgiveness is the gift you give to yourself that brings freedom from current pain and space to love and embrace others in life.

 Ephesians 4:31-32 NLT

-These 5 steps help us experience growth through the loss of friendship.
-We can then move forward and release the pain and the person from any debt that can cause us to focus on unhealthy emotions.
+These 5 steps on how to move on after losing a friend help you experience growth through the loss.
+You can move forward and release the pain and the person from any debt that can cause you to focus on unhealthy emotions. †

-We can cover our feelings of vulnerability with the knowledge that we are loved by God.
+You can cover your feelings of vulnerability with the knowledge that you are loved by God.

-Reading about characters in the Bible, such as Aaron, Jonathan & Caleb, who struggled with their relationships helps me gain perspective.
+Reading about characters in the Bible, such as Aaron, Jonathan & Caleb, who struggled with their relationships helps you gain perspective.

 There are also many encouraging Bible verses that speak of the complexity and reward of friendships.
 Here are a few that have brought me comfort after the loss of a friendship.